 Neck Pain Relief

-Who hasn’t woken up with a stiff neck?
+Neck pain relief Who hasn’t woken up with a stiff neck?
 This inconvenience of life is not only painful, but limit your head movement as well.
 In certain individuals, the neck is the most problematic part of the body.
 The mid-back features a bony support, but this support is absent in both the neck and low back region.
 The neck receives most of its stability from soft tissues like ligaments.

 So, how do you find relief from your neck pain?
 To answer this question, we must understand why the neck hurts in the first place.
 The process starts with a comprehensive evaluation from a skilled Physical Therapist.
 Through this evaluation, you will understand why you have neck pain and a plan is developed to treat the problem.

-Here are some common reasons for neck pain:
+Common reasons for neck pain:

 - Posture-Related Neck Pain

 - Age-Related Arthritis